fujiapple852/trippy/README.md

           - name:         Display the AS name

       --tui-geoip-mode <TUI_GEOIP_MODE>
-          How to render GeoIp information [default: compact]
+          How to render GeoIp information [default: short]

           Possible values:
           - off:      Do not display GeoIp data